kasagawa/comp20-akasasagawa/responsive/README.md

 Feb.
 18th 2016
 COMP 20 - LAB 4

-What works:
+What works: Different part of image shows depending on size of the browser.

-Collaborated with:
+Collaborated with: Ben Francis, Elizabeth Bishop, Matt Carrington-Fair, TA's

-Hours spent:
+Hours spent: 4 hours